Login with Patreon

 Juno did not feel despair.
 Merely regret at her own hubris.

 This had been the most bitter lesson in her life.
 But she would learn.
 The mistakes today would not be repeated.
-Once Juno escaped, she would return to Harry.
+Revenge was the last thing on her mind now.
+She knew she had been outplayed and outmatched here, even though it stung to admit it.
+Once Juno escaped, she would return to Harry and swallow her hubris.

 If he had been there that day in Hogsmeade… they would have never taken her.